 - If you're having trouble summarizing the problem, write the title last - sometimes writing the rest of the question first can make it easier to describe the problem.

-Obviously equipment mega threads are "collector topics" that don't summarize a specific problem/observation, so over time, they meander from subject-to-subject with the only common theme being the piece of equipment.
+Additionally, equipment mega threads are "collector topics" that don't summarize a specific problem/observation, so over time, they meander from subject-to-subject with the only common theme being the piece of equipment.
 Such threads are not very search-friendly; those who join the conversation rarely read the thread in its entirety, so new participants inevitably ask questions that have been asked/answered before.
-That's why we recommend that before creating a new post, consider the recommendations above.
+That's why we recommend that before creating a new reply, consider the recommendations above.